jchen054/sp24-cse110-lab4/expose/javascript/part2.md

 f) true, Boolean(2) is converted to true and true === true
 ````
 15. == compares two values and converts them to numbers if they are not the same type; === is strict equality and compares two values for type and value
+17. [2,4,6] is returned.
+The function declares a new array, then loops through all elements in the input array and calls callback, the function doSomething, which multiplies the value by 2 and stores it in the returned array.
+19. 1 4 3 2